Latest update from CarolinaEast Health System

 These additional safety measures include:

-- Anyone who enters a CarolinaEast facility will be screened for respiratory signs and symptoms and will be expected to wear a mask.
+- Anyone who enters a CarolinaEast facility will be screened for signs and symptoms of illness and will be expected to wear a mask.

 - Family and friends should consider virtual options to communicate with patients.

 - The Cafeteria is not open to the public.

 Thank you for understanding.
 Safety is, and always has been, the guiding principle at CarolinaEast.